top of page

 Anxiety:

 Anxiety is a significant driver of procrastination.
 When individuals are confronted with tasks that trigger anxious feelings—such as fear of failure or judgment—they may procrastinate as a way to temporarily avoid these distressing emotions.
-Unfortunately, this avoidance behavior only exacerbates anxiety over time, creating a vicious cycle where the anxiety leads to more procrastination, which in turn increases anxiety further.
+Unfortunately, this avoidance behaviour only exacerbates anxiety over time, creating a vicious cycle where the anxiety leads to more procrastination, which in turn increases anxiety further.

 Depression: